RedHatNordicsSA/learnlinux/lab-2/README.md

 The topic of security is vast and is not something easily understood by people who are starting to learn about Linux, but we will try and cover key topics.

+### Keeping your system updated
+The most difficult challenge is not how to apply security hardening on systems, it's how to keep your systems updated.

 ### Limiting the attack vector
 The more things you have running on a system, the more things can be exploited by bad actors.
 A first step is to review what is running on your system and disable what is not needed.